Impact September 2008 Editorial

 The broad range of frequencies used by marine animals intersects with many of the sounds produced by these man-made sources.
 By interfering with and drowning out the crucial sound-based systems of marine animals, ocean noise pollution can adversely affect the ability of these animals to behave normally and survive.

-On top of blocking cetacean communication channels, ocean noise pollution has been linked to behavioural changes in cetaceans, such as the abandonment of preferred habitat and of vital activities such as feeding.
+On top of blocking cetacean communication channels, ocean noise pollution has been linked to behavioral changes in cetaceans, such as the abandonment of preferred habitat and of vital activities such as feeding.

 In the most extreme cases, noises at certain frequencies can cause cetaceans to surface too quickly, strand and die.
 Since the 1960s there has been a growing body of evidence directly linking military sonar exercises to the mass strandings and deaths of cetaceans, particularly beaked whales.